insure logo

 Call your agent or insurance company: Tell your insurer what happened, and make sure you square away details such as how much time you have to file the claim, what forms you need to fill out, whether you need to get estimates for repair work, and how long the claims process will last.

-Make temporary repairs if necessary: Talk to your insurer and inform them if any temporary repairs are required to avoid additional damage.
-Before you make repairs, photograph or videotape the damage as extensively as you can and make a list of damaged items.
+Document the damage.
+Before you do anything else, photograph or videotape the damage as extensively as you can and make a list of damaged items.
 Do not throw out damaged items and keep the receipts from purchases you made during the repair process.

 Fill out and file the proper forms: Complete and return these forms as quickly as you can.
 Typically, you will find the forms on your insurer’s website.
 But if you are unsure of where to get the forms – or just want to make sure you are filling out all the necessary forms — talk to your insurer to make sure you follow the proper procedures.